Magical place!

 Tertre Roteboeuf 2007 89p

 Tasted six times - last time in November 2013.
 Not consistent notes.
-It is an aromatic, round wine, quite fleshy, showing silky fruit and silky tannins and finishing soft and tasty.
+It is an aromatic, round wine that is quite fleshy, showing silky fruit and silky tannins, and its finishing is soft and tasty.
 Very seductive wine with delightful balance.
 It was not like that in November 2013 - tasted it twice in two days.
 Pleasantly fruity on the nose, clearly not from a vintage with much sun, of a bit of a "wet dog" smell, slightly aggressive on the palate, light, and a little four-squared.
 I tasted this wine three years ago, and it was much better – the downhill ride had just started.

 Tertre Roteboeuf 2006 95p